-Surface water supply used for groundwater recharge or in-lieu use in WY 2023 is presented in Table 3-3.
-In WY 2023, surface water was not available for use in the EBP Subbasin for direct or in-lieu groundwater recharge.
+Surface water supply used for groundwater recharge or in-lieu use in WY 2024 is presented in Table 3-3.
+In WY 2024, surface water was not available for use in the EBP Subbasin for direct or in-lieu groundwater recharge.

 EBMUD may use its water rights in the EBP Subbasin to inject surface water into the Bayside Phase 1 Well during years when all three of the following conditions occur: surplus water is available; pre-1914 water is available from the San Leandro Creek watershed; and EBMUD's Upper San Leandro Water Treatment Plant (USL WTP) is operational and in use at the time of injection.
-In WY 2023, injections did not occur because the USL WTP was only operational for a short duration to support an unplanned facility outage.
+In WY 2024, injections did not occur because surplus water was not available.

 The City of Hayward does not use surface water for groundwater recharge or in-lieu use.
-The City maintains five groundwater supply wells (three in the EBP Subbasin) on standby for use during emergency events, but relies entirely on imported surface water from the SFPUC for its regular supplies.
+Hayward maintains five groundwater supply wells (three in the EBP Subbasin) on standby for use during emergency events but relies entirely on imported surface water from the SFPUC for its regular supplies.

 Table 3-3.
-Surface Water Supply for Groundwater Recharge or In-Lieu Use in the East Bay Plain Subbasin for Water Year 2023
+Surface Water Supply for Groundwater Recharge or In-Lieu Use in the East Bay Plain Subbasin for Water Year 2024

 Purpose GSA Area Total (AF)

-Croundwater Decharge EBMUD 0
+Croundwater Becharge EBMUD 0

 Groundwater Recharge Hayward 0

 EBMUD 0

 In-lieu Use Hayward 0

-TOTAL 0
+TOTAL · 0